ratanjyoti/pdf_heading/Readme_1a.md

 Training a New Model (Advanced)
 To improve accuracy or add support for new document styles, you can re-train the models.
 Prepare Labeled Data: Use main.py extract to generate raw data, then manually label it and place it in a training folder (e.g., data/labeled_training).
-Train Both Models: Use the smart main.py script to train both the "lite" and "full" models.
+Train Models: Use the main.py script to train models.

 Generated bash
 # Train the model